 In 1837, the present church building was erected to provide more space.
 Also that year the Rev. T. B. Condit was called as pastor and remained in that role for 44 years.
 One of the more colorful moments in our history happened when the Presbytery (the regional governing body) discovered that Rev. Condit had not been paid for his services in a long time.
 They ordered the church to deed him the manse which is adjacent to the church.
 A new manse was purchased by the church (the doctor’s home across the street), and many members subscribed to the purchase with the understanding that it could not be sold by the church without the approval of all who invested.

-The Stillwater Presbyterian Church is proud of its rich heritage and excited about its future.
+The Stillwater Presbyterian Church is proud of its rich heritage.